rmukh/spherical_ridgelets/README.md

         make

+### Notes:

-Note: You can also use *make* with multi-threading option in a way:
+1. You can also use *make* with multi-threading option in a way:

         make -j#of_threads, e.g. make -j4

+2. If you want to compile the package with float (single) precision type used instead of double, please add -DUSE_FLOAT=1 when calling the CMake tool.

-Please, find the binary file *sphridg* in the *build/Spherical_Ridgelets-build* directory if building succeeded.
+3. Please, find the binary file *sphridg* in the *build/Spherical_Ridgelets-build* directory if building succeeded.

 ## Basic Usage